Varstahl/GOG-Galaxy-HTML5-exporter/README.md

 * Works better when the CSV is extracted with the `-a` command
 * Game data toopltip is not pretty enough
-* The HTML/Markdown in the game's summary is treated as pure text
 * The search results aren't weighted yet, and only consider titles